Fiori-Tracker/fioritracker.github.io/1909SPS08/deployment/intro.md

 ## 3. Central system on SAP Solution Manager

-Please check the [location considerations](/deployment/location.md) for the disadvantages of this option.
+Please check the [location considerations](/deployment/location.md) for the advantages of this option.

 ![](res/option3.png)